-Problems from the procedure are rare, but all procedures have some risk.
-Your child’s doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Procedure

-General anesthesia will be used.
-Your child will be asleep during the procedure.
+General anesthesia will be given.
+Your child will be asleep.

 Description of the Procedure

 How Long Will It Take?

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 At the Hospital

-During your child's stay, the hospital staff will take steps to reduce their chance of infection such as:
+During your child's stay, the hospital staff will take steps to lower your child's risk of infection, such as:

-There are also steps you can take to reduce your child's chances of infection such as:
+There are also steps you can take to lower your child's risk of infection, such as:

 Call Your Child's Doctor

 Call for emergency medical services right away if:

-If you think your child has an emergency, call for emergency medical services right away.
+If you think your child has an emergency, call for medical help right away.